treshugart/grunt-ghoul/README.md

   <body>
     <div id="mocha"></div>
     <script>
+      require.config({
+        chai: 'path/to/chai',
+        ghoul: 'node_modules/ghoul/lib/ghoul',
+        mocha: 'path/to/mocha'
+      });

-      // Yep, handles async like a charm! require(['mocha'], function(mocha) {
+      // Yep, handles async like a charm! require(['chai', 'ghoul', 'mocha'], function(mocha) {
         mocha.setup('bdd');

         // Since we are telling Ghoul when we are done, we can do as much
         // async stuff as we want.
         require([
-          'some/dependency1',
-          'some/dependency2'
+          'some/test1',
+          'some/test2'
         ], function() {
           mocha.checkLeaks();
           mocha.run(function() {
+            // By including the ghoul helper library provided in the NPM
+            // module, we can cleanly emit events back to the console
+            // runner from this HTML runner.
+            //
+            // The "done" event tells the console runner that the tests
-            // Notify Ghoul that the tests are done and give it the
+            // have completed and passes it the resulting HTML to parse
-            // resulting HTML.
+            // and report on.
-            console.log('ghoul.done', document.getElementById('mocha').innerHTML);
+            ghoul.emit('done', document.getElementById('mocha').innerHTML);
           });
         });
       });